joseavr/cheat-sheets/CMSC 320 Data Science/DS Machine Learning.md

 #### **Standardization:**
 - Transforms data to have mean of `0` and Standard Deviation of `1`.
 - Center the data around 0, easier to compare different features.
+- Less sensitive with outliers, preferable than normalization
+- Useful when distribution of the data is unknown

 ![](https://lh7-us.googleusercontent.com/E0LSYCbzOyTaiAYTn1BVKzAZh75MCIbebglyxLwHPFFMadxAoz13qKwNHKtjim9Q-06TNdy3xyXEubEYngndUI5KnvU86o9SMW-Ce-DvF_xUo_8uzdzTyafwplJcvb_TLb6sQElCn1ap2jFAmRAKTiE)